exonum/exonum-doc/src/advanced/node-management.md

 <!-- cspell:ignore nanos -->

-Exonum nodes can be controlled using RPC implemented via REST API and WebSocket.
+Exonum nodes can be controlled using RPC implemented via REST API.
+The clients also can obtain information on the blockchain from the nodes via WebSocket.
 Managing endpoints are handled by Exonum core and are mainly purposed to receive information about the current node and blockchain states as well as to change node [local configuration](../architecture/configuration.md#local-parameters).